 As expected, we found that the distribution, prominence and effectiveness of brakes varied considerably across and within the three primary case studies.
-Nonetheless, across the three case studies and across the wider literature surveyed, we were able to (a) identify broadly similar practices being deployed by group members as they sought to establish and maintain the parameters of their violence, and (b) develop a vocabulary for describing these practices that could be applied across the three case studies and to other examples drawn from the literatures surveyed.
+Nonetheless, across the three case studies and across the wider literature surveyed, we were able to (a) identify broadly similar practices being deployed by group members as they sought to establish and maintain the parameters of their violence, and (b) develop a vocabulary for describing these practices that could be applied across the three case studies and to other examples drawn from the literature surveyed.

 While the analysis revealed a wide array of practices through which group members seek to establish and maintain parameters on their own group’s violence, we found that these operate on five basic underlying logics.
-For each of these logics, we identified a higher order brake and a series of sub-brakes, as summarised in the table opposite.
+For each of these logics, we identified a higher-order brake and a series of sub-brakes, as summarised in the table opposite.

 Organising the typology in this way has two main advantages.
 By reducing the typology down to five high-level categories it provides a manageable system of categorisation.

 A number of issues require attention if this typology is to be used to support the assessment of the threats from, and opportunities to inhibit, the risk of escalation towards violence.
-Foremost among these is the fact that it cannot be use as a straightforward ‘checklist’.
-The presence of internal brakes within any given case might be telling us one of a number of different things: it might indicate a limited risk of violent escalation due to extensive intra-movement opposition to such escalation; but it might also indicate that there are increasingly active attempts within the movement to escalate violence (hence increased ‘braking’); or that there are growing intra-movement tensions.
+Foremost among these is the fact that it cannot be used as a straightforward ‘checklist’.
+The presence of internal brakes within any given case might be telling us one of a number of different things: it might indicate a limited risk of violent escalation due to extensive intra-movement opposition to such escalation, but it might also indicate that there are increasingly active attempts within the movement to escalate violence (hence increased ‘braking’); or that there are growing intra-movement tensions.
 We believe nonetheless that, when used with due caution, the vocabulary that the typology provides can enhance in a number of ways the ability of researchers and analysts to investigate and understand hitherto under-researched processes of non- or limited escalation.

 For researchers, the typology sets up a number of questions that are ripe for enquiry.
 For example: Under what conditions are certain brakes, or configurations of brakes, more likely to be effective?
 How are the patterns and functioning of internal brakes affected by wider conflict dynamics and vice versa?
 And how do the internal brakes on violent escalation operate at different points within waves or cycles of conflict?

 For practitioners working in areas of risk assessment, it can provide a further tool with which to identify indicators of the propensity towards and away from potential violence by groups or sub-groups.
-Meanwhile, for practitioners undertaking interventions with extremist groups, this typology can be used to inform assessments about how externally applied counter-measures might interact with, and sometimes undermine, internal brakes.
+Meanwhile, for practitioners undertaking interventions with extremist groups, this typology can be used to inform assessments about how externally applied counter-measures might interact with and sometimes undermine internal brakes.

-Tore Bjørgo, Ingvild Gjelsvik.
+- Tore Bjørgo, Ingvild Gjelsvik.
 2017.
 Right-wing extremists and anti-Islam activists in Norway: Constraints against violence.
 C-REX Working Paper Series, No.3.
 Available at: http://bit.ly/2HYzMM6

-Joel Busher, Donald Holbrook, and Graham Macklin.
+- Joel Busher, Donald Holbrook, and Graham Macklin.
 2019.
 The internal brakes on violent escalation: A typology.
 Behavioral Sciences of Terrorism and Political Aggression, 11 (1): 3–25.
 Available at: http://bit.ly/2Oy0ZX5

-R. Kim Cragin.
+- R. Kim Cragin.
 2014.
 Resisting violent extremism: A conceptual model for non-radicalization.
 Terrorism and Political Violence, 26(2): 337-353.
 Available at: http://bit.ly/2JNgw6z

-Martha Crenshaw.
+- Martha Crenshaw.
 1996.
 Why violence is rejected or renounced: A case study of oppositional terrorism.
 In T. Gregor (Ed.), A natural history of peace.
 249-272.
 Nashville, TN: Vanderbilt University Press.

-Maiah Jaskoski, Michael Wilson, Berny Lazareno.
+- Maiah Jaskoski, Michael Wilson, Berny Lazareno.
 2017.
 Approving of but not choosing violence: Paths of nonviolent radicals.
 Terrorism and Political Violence.
 Available at: http://bit.ly/2V29xI4

-Emmanuel Karagiannis, Clark McCauley.
+- Emmanuel Karagiannis, Clark McCauley.
 2006.
 Hizb ut-Tahrir al-Islami: Evaluating the threat posed by a radical Islamic group that remains nonviolent.
 Terrorism and Political Violence, 18(2): 315-334.
 Available at: http://bit.ly/2HKYxvO

-Iona Emy Matesan.
+- Iona Emy Matesan.
 2018.
 Organizational dynamics, public condemnation and the impetus to disengage from violence.
 Terrorism and Political Violence.
 Available at: http://bit.ly/2I3xNG2

-Pete Simi, Steven Windisch.
+- Pete Simi, Steven Windisch.
 2018.
 Why radicalization fails: Barriers to mass casualty terrorism.
 Terrorism and Political Violence.
 Available at: http://bit.ly/2Wr6V6Y

-Maria Stephan, Erica Chenoweth.
+- Maria Stephan, Erica Chenoweth.
 2008.
 Why civil resistance works: The strategic logic of nonviolent conflict.
 International Security, 33(1): 7–44.
 Available at: http://bit.ly/2CDmUqX

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.